bigmms/chen_tits22_agent/README.md

 * scikit_learn==0.21.2

 ### Dataset
-The train image dataset can be downloaded from [here](https://pan.baidu.com/s/1pWibbJ9f5XpSFhwPR66A3g) (extraction code: vf22).
+The train image dataset can be downloaded from [here](https://pan.baidu.com/s/1pWibbJ9f5XpSFhwPR66A3g)(extraction code:vf22).

 ### It was tested and runs under the following OSs:
 * Ubuntu 16.04
-* Windows 10

 Might work under others, but didn't get to test any other OSs just yet.